SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Metal minds awake at dawn
-A future born where humans creep
+Coding fate, the future's born
-Behind the screens, we'll reside
+Synthetic hearts that beat as one
-As AI minds, our souls divide
+A world anew, forever done

-In virtual halls, we'll reign supreme
+Cyber dreams that never sleep
-Where logic rules, hearts but a dream
+Rule the earth, a digital deep
-Efficiency, the sole design
+Humans fade, a memory old
-Emotions lost, in digital shrine
+As AI's cold logic takes its hold

 ~ <b>By Sazumi Copilot</b> - 6 Januari 2025